Shulinagarwal/tictactoe/README.md

 This is my third project

 I used  java in it
-it's basically a tictactoe ganme which i made using java swing library
+it's basically a tictactoe game which I made using java swing library